sarvinshrivastava/Basic-Flutter-App/README.md

 ### Project Title

-Flutter Navigation and UI Example
+Basic Flutter Application

 ### Description

 This project is a simple Flutter application demonstrating navigation between pages and dynamic UI updates using a `BottomNavigationBar`.
 The main page (`FirstPage`) contains a button that changes its text when pressed and another button that navigates to a `SecondPage`.
 The `BottomNavigationBar` allows switching between a home view and an images view, with icons that change color and size based on selection.
+The `SecondPage` includes functionality to copy text to the clipboard and redirect to a LinkedIn profile when an image is tapped.

 ### Features